 Most rentals involve making an application to a Property Management group (the Hausverwaltung) that takes care of the building for the landlord.
 All your dealings will go through them.
 They will ask you for a dossier of information to apply to be principle tenant of an apartment.
 Many do not consider freelancers.
-You would do well to include as much evidence of financial stability (from Schufa: the German credit agency) and a steady paycheck as possible, and if you see a place you like, jump at it and send those pdfs / fax the forms asap from the closest machine.
+You would do well to include as much evidence of financial stability (from Schufa: the German credit agency) and a steady paycheck as possible, and if you see a place you like, jump at it and send those pdfs right away.
 Be prepared when renting to have enough money on hand for the deposit (usually a couple of months rent).

 Note that the city is clamping down on holiday apartments, in order to fight gentrification, which is why it’s so hard to find a place on AirBnb, as properties now have to go through a lengthy process of applying for a license and declaring their earnings.

 How long will all this take you?
-Well, I have friends who have found an apartment no problem in about a month’s time.
-But I also have readers writing in, looking for their own place on the lower end of the rental market (between 600-800 euros/month (without utilities)) who have had real difficulty finding anything quickly at that price point, battling 20-50 other applicants per rental, and applying “to dozens of adverts and getting zero replies”.
+Well, I have friends who have found an apartment no problem in about a couple month’s time.
+But I also have readers writing in, looking for their own place on the lower end of the rental market who have had real difficulty finding anything quickly at their price point, battling 20-50 other applicants per rental, and applying “to dozens of adverts and getting zero replies”.
 One person commented that people end up “constantly moving from temporary to temporary accommodation until finally finding a longer term rental.
-I wish someone would have warned me, flat out that Berlin rental market is so extremely competitive and desperate”.
+I wish someone would have warned me, flat out, that Berlin rental market is so extremely competitive and desperate”.
 It’s all the more difficult if you arrive without a credit history here, history of renting in Germany, German guarantor, or a stable permanent job.
 If you can pay, or are willing to share, or sublet, or are really really patient, then it all gets easier.

 Most Germans rent (about 80% in Berlin), which makes the variety and quantity of places available to buy abysmal.
-Be also aware many people want to buy and are looking and can’t find the right place.
+Although availability seems to be increasing as interest rates hike up.
+Be aware many people also want to buy.
 Be prepared to pounce!
-Note you have to pay an extra 10% in taxes and fees on top of the asking price.
+Note you have to pay an extra 10-12% in taxes and fees on top of the asking price.
 If you care about noise, you might look into a rooftop apartment (Dachgeschosswohnung) in a pre-war building if you can find one (these are very very popular and increasingly mythical).
 You will want close access to a U or S Bahn train, and to be in a Kiez.
 There are plenty of fleamarkets, second-hand shops on Urbanstraße, and IKEAs in Berlin for cheap furniture.

 Here’s the index to the Moving to Berlin Guide, click on what you want to read next!